-The consolidated statements of loss and comprehensive loss for the years ended December 31, 2016 and 2015 reflect all expenses and other income directly attributable to the Company and an allocation of kneat.com's general and administrative expenses incurred in each of those years, as these expenditures were shared by the Company and kneat.com.
+The consolidated statement of loss and comprehensive loss for the year ended December 31, 2016 reflects all expenses and other income directly attributable to the Company and an allocation of kneat.com's general and administrative expenses incurred in that year, as these expenditures were shared by the Company and kneat.com.

-The allocation of general and administrative expenses in the consolidated statements of loss and comprehensive loss were estimated based on specific work assignments and focus during the related period.
-An increase of 10% in the allocation of general and administrative expenses would increase the expenses included in the consolidated statements of loss and comprehensive loss by \$77,000 in 2016 and \$59,000 in 2015.
+The allocation of general and administrative expenses in the consolidated statement of loss and comprehensive loss was estimated based on specific work assignments and focus during the related period.
+An increase of 10% in the allocation of general and administrative expenses would increase the expenses included in the consolidated statement of loss and comprehensive loss for the year ended December 31, 2016 by \$77,000.

 The Company consists of several wholly-owned subsidiaries, each of which is a separate legal entity.
 As such, each legal entity has filed separate tax returns for the periods presented.
 Income taxes have been calculated and reflected based on the returns filed for each of the entities within the Company.
-The Company's opening equity at January 1, 2015 has been calculated by applying the same allocation principles outlined above to the cumulative transactions related to the transferred mineral properties from the date of acquisition of the properties by Fortune Bay.
+The Company's opening equity at January 1, 2016 has been calculated by applying the same allocation principles outlined above to the cumulative transactions related to the transferred mineral properties from the date of acquisition of the properties by Fortune Bay.